-Oxford Bibliographies - Browse a variety of topics and areas for annotated bibliographies, put together by scholars.
+Oxford Bibliographies - Also called Oxford Index.
+Browse a variety of topics and areas for annotated bibliographies, put together by scholars.
 Please note that this is a subscription database, and the library does not subscribe to it.
 So far, though, Oxford has allowed browsing of this valuable collection.

 To find films and documentaries in your subject area, try searching Albert.
 Limit in the drop-down menu to Films/Videos and do a keyword search in your topic.
 There are physical films and documentaries (either DVD, BluRay, or in a few cases, VHS) which can be checked out.
 The majority of the films are available via streaming.
 These are all accessible from Albert.

-OR you can browse and view videos in two streaming collections:
+OR you can browse and view videos in three streaming collections: